 Candidates for District Leader

-Below are all our 2024 endorsements — we’ll keep adding to this list as we get closer to the June 2024 primary.
+Here’s our slate of 2026 endorsements — we’ll keep adding to this list as we get closer to the June 2026 primary.

-All endorsed candidates demonstrated a commitment to revitalizing the Brooklyn Democratic Party and signed this pledge to pursue specific reforms.
+All endorsed candidates have committed to revitalizing the Brooklyn Democratic Party and signed this pledge to pursue specific reforms.

 All these candidates have been endorsed by at least one of our core coalition partners: